What’s the issue?

 - Evaluate whether accumulated losses in the cash flow hedge reserve will be recovered in future periods.

-Our annual Guides to financial statements, which help you to prepare financial statements in accordance with IFRS Standards, include a COVID-19 supplement illustrating additional disclosures that entities may need to provide on accounting issues arising from the pandemic.
+Our annual Guides to financial statements, which help you to prepare financial statements in accordance with IFRS Standards.

 © 2023 KPMG IFRG Limited, a UK company, limited by guarantee.
 All rights reserved.